 This episode runs 23:00 on DVD (a typical sitcom runs about 22:00).

-After Rachel believes that Chandler will be moving in with her and Monica, she begins to sing the theme song to Three's Company, a 1970s sitcom about one man and two women who lived together.
+After Rachel believes that Chandler will be moving in with her and Monica, she begins to sing the theme song to Three's Company, a 1970s sitcom about the complications arising from one guy and two girls sharing an apartment.

 User Score: 6253